-A few months before I left for New Zealand in 2015, I dedicated my time in researching how I should bring money to New Zealand.
+A few months before I left for New Zealand in 2015 on a working holiday visa, I dedicated my time in researching how I should bring money to New Zealand.
 Dead-set on hand-carrying cold hard cash instead of doing a costly bank-to-bank transfer, I researched where to buy New Zealand dollars and which currency exchange dealer or ‘money changer’ would give me the best Philippine peso (PHP) to New Zealand dollar (NZD) rates.

 The nearest money changer to my house was a local Czarina Foreign Exchange branch.
 This dealer was also just across my bank so the transfer of money would have been convenient.
 I had been told that usually money changers had accounts in the nearest bank branches.
 Czarina was also a pretty well-known money changer so I had my hopes up.

 While their selling rate was good, they did not have NZD.
 As NZD is not as common as the United States dollar (USD) or the Australian dollar (AUD), they did not keep them at their branch and would have to communicate with the main branch in Makati whether or not they could allocate NZD for me.
 A couple of days later they called me to say I would need to wait until they had pooled all the NZD they got from all their branches to produce the amount I needed.
 I kept my name in the waitlist but I was so sure then that I would have to go to multiple money changers just to have money exchanged.